Latest 'I Was There!' Episode: Lord Beaverbrook 'Canadian Eyewitness' recounts Battle of Mount Sorrell

 1 February 2026

 The latest video in our 'I Was There!' series has just been uploaded.
-In the latest video, entitled 'When the Princess Pat's Fought Back to Back' we hear from Max Aitken (later Lord Beaverbrook).
+In Episode 114 'When the Princess Pat's Fought Back to Back' we hear from Max Aitken (later Lord Beaverbrook) when he describes "possibly the most serious battle which took place in 1916 before the Somme offensive".

 Lord Beaverbrook